-Treatment Options for Dental Crowding
+Learn About the Treatment Options for Dental Crowding

 Fortunately, there are several means available to treat crowded teeth in both children and adults.
 If young children have crowded teeth as they lose their primary teeth and their permanent teeth begin to emerge, your dentist may refer them for orthodontic care, which may include using a palate expander to create more space in the upper palate during formative growth years before puberty.
 Using a palate expander in the pre-pubescent years to create a wider upper palate can create more space for emerging permanent teeth and reduce the need for tooth extractions.

 If your child is too old to benefit from a palate expander, your dentist or orthodontist may suggest tooth extraction of one or more permanent teeth in order to create the room needed to correct the remaining crowded teeth through orthodontic braces.
-The tooth extraction oral surgeon will only remove those teeth necessary to provide room.
+The oral surgeon will only remove those teeth necessary to provide room.

 Once your dentist and orthodontist have created a treatment plan for your crowded teeth, they may suggest using orthodontic braces and other orthodontic appliances such as headgear and retainers to successfully correct your crowded teeth and create a properly aligned smile.
 There are many options for braces, including traditional metal braces, clear plastic aligners, ceramic braces, and Fastbraces.
 Your treatment team can work with you to create a plan that meets your needs and budget.